Bruce Springsteen 1992–1993 World Tour: Itinerary

 The tour was preceded by a June 5, 1992, U.S. "dress rehearsal" radio broadcast of the new band.
 Springsteen said, "I missed playing.
 I missed getting out.
 I missed the fans.
 I've been home a while.
 I've worked hard on the records."
 The tour's first leg was conducted in arenas in Western Europe, opening on June 15, 1992, at the Globen in Stockholm.
 Springsteen said, "It's nice to start the tour here.
 It's nice to be back among people who have always been hospitable."
 After 15 dates there, including five at London's Wembley Arena, the tour came home to the United States.

 There, the second leg began in late July with a then-record 11 consecutive dates in New Jersey's Meadowlands Arena.
 It continued in arenas through the U.S. and Canada, for a total of 61 shows through mid-December.

 Springsteen then took a three-month winter break, before starting up again in late March for the third leg, a longer stint in Western Europe that played 31 dates there, some in outdoor stadiums.
 The tour proper ended on June 1, 1993, in Oslo's Valle Hovin.
-Grossing 78 million USD.
+Grossing US$78 million.